Blocks of Ariki-Koike algebras and level-rank duality: Multipartitions and combinatorial Level-rank duality

 \subsection{Size}

 The following result is implicit in Uglov \cite{U} and Yvonne's papers \cite{Y}.
-We give a formal proof for the convenience of the reader as such a proof seems not to appear in the literature.\footnote{We thank C.Lecouvey for discussion on this proof}
+We give a formal proof for the convenience of the reader as such a proof seems not to appear in the literature.\footnote{We thank C.Lecouvey for discussion on this proof.} There is a self-contained and purely combinatorial (but more complicated) proof which is given in \cite{Jsize}.

 \begin{Prop} Assume that $\lambda$ is a partition and that $\tau^l (\lambda)=(\ulambda^l,{\bf s}^l)$ and $\tau_e (\lambda)=(\ulambda_e,{\bf s}_e)$.
-Assume that $\mu$ is a partition and that $\tau^l (\mu)=(\umu^l,{\bf s}^l)$ and $\tau_e (\lambda)=(\umu_e,{\bf s}_e)$.
+Assume that $\mu$ is a partition and that $\tau^l (\mu)=(\umu^l,{\bf s}^l)$ and $\tau_e (\mu)=(\umu_e,{\bf s}_e)$.
 Assume in addition that $|\umu^l|=|\ulambda^l|$.
 Then we have $|\umu_e|=|\ulambda_e|$. \end{Prop} \begin{proof}